jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 Ditch Wikipedia for [UpToDate.com](//uptodate.com).
 This is the most well-organized resource I've found for efficient, practical, and comprehensive research on topics encountered in clinical medicine.
+Hopefully your school provides you with a subscription.

 ## Presenting on rounds